eiz/SynchronousAudioRouter/README.md

 * Designed for use with DAW software.
 Instead of treating all virtual audio streams independently, they're mapped to a single multichannel ASIO interface which also includes all channels from the physical audio device.
+* Low latency.
+Since SAR is synchronous with the hardware audio interface and uses WaveRT to transport audio to/from applications, it doesn't impact your DAW's latency.
+It's practical to use 1-2ms buffer sizes on a cheap USB 2.0 interface.
 * Extremely simple UI.
 Because the DAW is expected to do all the hard work of audio processing, SAR doesn't need to include a complicated mixer interface or extensive configuration options.